dandavison/delta/README.v0.2.0.md

 ### Using Delta on Windows

-Delta works with Windows.
+Delta works on Windows.
 However, the `less.exe` installed with git doesn't work well with `delta`.
 A patched version of `less.exe` and instructions for installing can be found [here](https://github.com/lzybkr/less/releases/tag/fix_windows_vt).

 ### Mouse scrolling